-With no new season of Doctor Who coming until 2017, it’s a good time to catch up on episodes of Classic Doctor Who.
+With no new season of Doctor Who coming until late 2018, it’s a good time to catch up on episodes of Classic Doctor Who.
 The show debuted in 1963 and saw eight Doctors come and go before the show was relaunched in 2005, so there is plenty to choose from.

 We have a DW primer for you, highlighting the best Classic Doctor Who episodes to watch.
 If you like those, there are plenty of others to check out.